 Learn about the HOMO SARGASSUM journey

-To mark the opening of the HOMO SARGASSUM Exhibition at FSU’s Museum of Fine Arts, and in collaboration with the Winthrop-King Institute For Contemporary French & Francophone Studies, this international symposium brings together Artists, Art Professionals, Scientists, and Humanities Scholars to explore the phenomenon of sargassum in the Circum-Caribbean and the ways in which a broad range of artists have engaged with it in their work.
+To mark the closing of the HOMO SARGASSUM Exhibition at FSU’s Museum of Fine Arts, and in collaboration with the Winthrop-King Institute For Contemporary French & Francophone Studies, this international symposium brings together Artists, Art Professionals, Scientists, and Humanities Scholars to explore the phenomenon of sargassum in the Circum-Caribbean and the ways in which a broad range of artists have engaged with it in their work.

 Join us for a captivating display of their artistic creations & enjoy this opportunity to immerse yourself in an atmosphere